pedroperalva/pedroperalva/README.md

 # Hi.
 I'm Pedro Peralva. 👋

-### I have a degree in civil engineering and a postgraduate degree in administration and am in career transition. 🎓
+### I have a civil engineering degree and a postgraduate administration degree.
+Now I'm in career transition. 🎓

-### In 2021 I decided to go back to study and decided to move to the development area.
-I've always been passionate about technology and for the first time I decided to study something I really like and I'm very motivated. 🖥
+### In 2021 I decided to go back to studies and move to the development area.
+I've always been passionate about technology and for the first time I decided to study something I like and I'm very motivated. 🖥

 [<img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" />](https://www.linkedin.com/in/pedro-peralva/)

-### My skills are:
+### My skills at the moment:

 - HTML
 - CSS